 6. Provides Emotional Support

-Emotional support is crucial for student well-being.
+Emotional support is crucial to students' well-being.
 Create a safe, welcoming environment where everyone feels valued and respected.
-Offer praise and positive reinforcement to foster self-esteem and motivation.
+Offer praise and positive reinforcement to build self-esteem and motivation.

 7. Continuing Education

-Ongoing professional development for teachers is essential to staying up-to-date on best practices in inclusive education.
-Participate in workshops, courses, and seminars that will help you improve your skills and knowledge.
+Continuing education for teachers is essential to stay up to date on best practices in inclusive education.
+Participate in workshops, courses, and seminars that help you improve your skills and knowledge.

 8. Use Technology

-Technology can be a powerful tool to support students with neurodiversity and disabilities.
-Use devices and apps that facilitate communication, learning, and participation in the classroom.
+Technology can be a powerful tool to support students with neurodiversities and disabilities.
+Use devices and applications that facilitate communication, learning, and participation in the classroom.

 9. Involve the Family

-Collaboration with families is essential for the success of inclusive education.
+Collaboration with families is critical to the success of inclusive education.
 Maintain regular communication with parents and guardians, and invite them to participate in the planning and evaluation of educational activities.

 10. Reflect and Adjust

-Inclusion is an ongoing process that requires constant reflection and adjustments; regularly evaluate your strategies and practices, and adapt your approach according to the needs of the students.
+Inclusion is an ongoing process that requires constant reflection and adjustment.
+Regularly evaluate your strategies and practices, and adapt your approach according to the needs of your students.

-Furthermore, and equally important, the teacher's positive and committed attitude, along with their ongoing professional development, are fundamental to the educational inclusion process.
-An empathetic, patient, and flexible teacher creates a supportive environment for all students, while continuous training ensures the implementation of effective inclusive strategies.
+Last but not least, a positive and committed attitude on the part of the teacher, along with constant updating, are fundamental to the process of educational inclusion.
+An empathetic, patient, and flexible teacher creates a supportive environment for all students, while ongoing training ensures the implementation of effective inclusive strategies.
 Together, these elements not only improve the quality of education but also ensure that every student feels valued and has the opportunity to reach their full potential.